mesosphere/mindthegap/README.md

   [--to-registry-insecure-skip-tls-verify]
 ```

-All images in an image bundle tar file, or Helm charts in a chartsy bundle, will be pushed to the target OCI registry.
+All images in an image bundle tar file, or Helm charts in a chart bundle, will be pushed to the target OCI registry.

 ### Serving a bundle (supports both image or Helm chart)